axoflow/axosyslog-core-docs/content/chapter-destinations/destination-s3/_index.md

 | Type:    | string |
 | Default: | N/A |

-*Description:* The URL of the S3 bucket, for example, `https://my-bucket.s3.us-west-2.amazonaws.com`
+*Description:* The API endpoint URL for writing to the S3 bucket, for example `https://s3.us-west-2.amazonaws.com`, `http://minio.local:9000`, or `https://storage.googleapis.com`.